 |a narrow rim of cytoplasm with its nucleus |

 |Cytoplasm throughout the cell with a central nucleus and|

 |a single large membrane-enclosed lipid droplet [View]||many small lipid droplets|

 |few mitochondria||many mitochondria (providing the brown color)|

 |modest blood supply||rich blood supply|

 |serves as a depot of stored energy||function is to generate heat|

 New adipocytes in white adipose tissue are formed throughout life from a pool of precursor cells.
 These are needed to replace those that die (after an average life span of 10 years).
-Whether the total number of these adipocytes increases in humans becoming fatter as adults is still uncertain.
-If not, why do so many of us get fatter as we age?
-Because of the increased size of individual adipocytes as they become filled with oil.The adipocytes of white adipose tissue secrete several hormones, including:
+They are probably also at least partially responsible for the increase in the volume of fat tissue e.g., in obesity.
+However, an increase in the size of individual adipocytes as they become filled with oil also contributes.The adipocytes of white adipose tissue secrete several hormones, including: